cons0le7/Grabber/README.md

 cd Grabber
 python3 pass.py
 ```
 credentials are salted and hashed with scrypt and stored in `config.json`

+For additional security you can remove this file from server directory or delete it and restore it if needed to change authentication later.

 - cd to clone directory and run grab.py:
 ```
 python3 grab.py
 ```
 This will:
+- Kill any existing processes on port 3000.
+-
+- Ask if you want to use a URL shortener and provide 3 options if you choose so.
 - Start the server on `http://localhost:3000`
 - Create a tunnel to expose your server to the web with serveo.
 - Output a link where the server can be accessed.

 Copy the link and send to test device.
+Ctrl+C twice to shutdown.

 From test device:
 - Accept location permissions